microsoft/windows-ai-electron/README.md

 The `winapp-windows-ai` package has not been published to npm yet.

-To install [download the latest prerelease](https://github.com/microsoft/winapp-windows-ai/releases) from GitHub Releases.
+To install, [download the latest prerelease](https://github.com/microsoft/winapp-windows-ai/releases) from GitHub Releases.

 ```bash
 cd <your-electron-app>